Impact-Invariant Control: Maximizing Control Authority During Impacts: Related Work

-While these controller spikes can be reduced through strategies such as reducing controller gains and contact constraints around the impact event \cite{mason2016balancing} \cite{atkeson2015no}, these heuristic methods do not address the fundamental challenge of tracking discontinuous trajectories.
+A primary challenge of control during impacts is avoiding erroneous controller spikes that are a result of applying feedback to discontinuous trajectories.
+While controller spikes can be reduced through strategies such as reducing controller gains and contact constraints around the impact event \cite{mason2016balancing} \cite{atkeson2015no}, these heuristic methods do not address the fundamental challenge of tracking discontinuous trajectories.
 A strategy that does attempt to directly address this challenge is termed reference spreading control \cite{rijnen2017control} \cite{van2022robot}.
-This method leverages contact detection and extending the reference trajectories to ensure that a valid reference trajectory exists despite mismatches in impact timing.
-An extension to reference spreading control \cite{van2022dual} eliminates the time-dependency through vector fields.
+This method extends the reference trajectories to ensure that a valid reference trajectory exists despite mismatches in impact timing.
+An extension to reference spreading control \cite{van2023dual} eliminates the time-dependency through vector fields.
 However, all of these methods rely on turning off all velocity feedback while the impact is still resolving.

 Another impact-aware control formulation is \cite{wang2019impact}, which incorporates anticipated impacts into a robust control formulation.
-When evaluating velocity constraints near impacts, the authors consider both the pre- and post-impact velocities.
-By doing so, they are able to avoid infeasibilities due to mismatches in impact timing.
-The primary distinction is that \cite{wang2019impact} assumes impacts resolve instantaneously, but impacts on real systems can take tens of milliseconds to resolve \cite{acosta2022validating}.
+When evaluating velocity constraints near impacts, the authors consider both the pre- and post-impact velocities with an analytical and empirical approach \cite{wang2022predicting} in their quadratic program (QP) controller.
+The primary distinction is that \cite{wang2019impact} addresses how to account for and avoid violation of hardware velocity constraints through an impact event, while our work focuses on how to properly track discontinuous signals across impacts.

+\cite{rijnen2017control} and \cite{kong2023saltation} both leverage the saltation matrix to properly perform linearizations across hybrid events.
+While a saltation matrix informs how to propagate the proper linear feedback gains for a hybrid system such as in Hybrid LQR, similar to other works it does not apply to control during the hybrid transition.

+Control \textit{during} is the key aspect of our work.
+While prior works assumes impacts resolve instantaneously and therefore only consider pre- and post-impacts states, impacts on real systems can take tens of milliseconds to resolve \cite{acosta2022validating}, which is a non-negligible amount of time in the timescale of tracking controllers.
 Our proposed method makes no assumptions on the magnitude or duration of impact forces, which allows our method to handle when the impact is still resolving.

-Alternative solutions focus instead on avoiding impact events altogether.
-While impacts do not exist for frequently used templates such as the linear inverted pendulum (LIP) and the spring-loaded inverted pendulum (SLIP), impacts will manifest when embedding these templates onto physical robots with non-negligible mass in the legs.
-Furthermore, it is neither possible nor desirable to avoid impacts for more agile motions such as running or jumping.
-Thus, handling non-trivial impacts in a robust manner is essential to the development of more agile legged robots.